By: Eric McMullen

 Ever wondered why sometimes you are seeing a nurse practitioner instead of a doctor for an initial appointment?
 Eric McMullen helps tell the difference between NPs and doctors and why nurse practitioners are crucial to the healthcare system.

 Nurse Practitioners (NPs) play an extremely important role in Canada’s healthcare system.
-NPs have received certifications to expand their nursing scope of practice and can diagnose some diseases, prescribe certain medications and treatments, perform certain medical procedures, and order and interpret certain diagnostic tests, all under the supervision of a doctor.
+NPs have received certifications to expand their nursing scope of practice and can diagnose some diseases, prescribe certain medications and treatments, perform certain medical procedures, and order and interpret certain diagnostic tests.

 Nurse practitioners work in various settings such as hospitals, schools, pharmacies, and medical clinics, where they manage chronic diseases, reduce and control pain, perform physical assessments, and treat fractures and dislocations.